vlang/vab/docs/FAQ.md

 ## I can't redirect (f)printf output to a file?

 Per default `vab` will [enable `println()` and `eprintln()` output](https://github.com/vlang/v/blob/242b99340dec16ca8edb9f4392c873033162c242/thirdparty/sokol/sokol_v.pre.h#L1) to go to your device's system log for easy access via `adb logcat` - this is done, for simplicity, by redefining the C functions `printf` and `fprintf`.

 To disable this behavior you can pass the `--no-printf-hijack` to `vab`.

-## How do I load bundled assets from the APK/AAB `assets` folder?
+## How do I load embedded assets from the APK/AAB?

 Use `os.read_apk_asset('relative/path/to/assets/file') or { panic(err) }`